opnsense/docs/source/manual/how-tos/ipsec-rw.rst

 In the next table you can see the existing VPN authentication mechanisms and which client operating systems supports it with links to their configurations.
-For Linux testing was done with Ubuntu 18.4 Desktop and XdebX installed.
+For Linux testing was done with Ubuntu 18.4 Desktop and *network-manager-strongswan* installed.
 As Andoid dos not support IKEv2 yet we added notes for combinations with strongswan app installed to have a broader compatibility for all systems.
 Mutual RSA and PSK without XAuth requires L2TP, since this legacy technology is